DaraHoy/building-a-mean-app/angular-walkthrough-annotated.md

 ### [Adds Create Functionality](https://github.com/ga-wdi-exercises/whenpresident/commit/e787c60a8d349a09d94447e42deedf0fa64f4196)

-Let's continue building out CRUD functionality, by adding the ability to create a new Candidate...
+Let's continue building out CRUD functionality, by adding the ability to create a new Candidate.

 **Steps**:

-- Update a the `index` view to include a form to create a new candidate
+- Update the `index` view to include a form to create a new candidate
-- Update the index controller to add a definition for our `create` method
+- Update the index controller to add a definition for our `create` method.
+It should:
-  - It should persist the new candidate to the database
+  - Persist the new candidate to the database
   - Take the user to the new candidate's show page after it is saved
 - Update the create route in `index.js` to pass in `req.body` not `req.body.candidate`
 - Change our app's body-parser configuration to use JSON